USA : Permanent Residence

 The EB-5, program is a highly beneficial permanent residence option for the wealthy individual, it enables a foreign national to obtain permanent residence status more expeditiously than with most other options.

-The EB-5 category requires an investment of $1 million (or $500,000 in a high unemployment or rural area) in a commercial enterprise that will employ 10 full-time US workers.
+An EB-5 applicant is required to make a minimum investment of $800,000 USD.
+The EB-5 investment must be an at risk investment that results in the creation of 10 new American jobs.
+Unlike many other citizenship by investment programs, the EB-5 investor has the possibility to receive the return of their investment capital.
 Although the investor's role cannot be completely passive, he or she does not have to be involved in any way in the day-to-day management of the business unless he or she wants to do so.
 It is critically important that the investor be able to document the lawful source of investment funds, whether his or her own or funds given to him or her as a gift.
 The permanent residence obtained by the investor is conditional for two years and can be made permanent upon satisfying USCIS at the end of the two years that the investment proceeds have not been withdrawn and the requisite jobs have been created.

 The investor may invest in his or her own commercial enterprise or in a commercial enterprise owned by other parties.
 The investor may also choose to invest in a pre-approved "regional center".
 Regional centers are government-approved entities in designated geographical areas for which USCIS has determined that investments will create the necessary 10 jobs per investor, whether directly or indirectly.
 Virtually all of the regional centers contain geographical areas where $500,000 is the required amount of investment.